-For the second year, undergraduate researchers may submit proposal drafts for peer feedback and coaching via Eli Review.
-This opportunity will be available October 7-November 1, 2019.
-Proposal authors who submit a draft for feedback must be willing to provide peer feedback on at least one other draft by November 1, 2019.
+For the third year, undergraduate researchers may submit proposal drafts for peer feedback and coaching via Eli Review.
+This opportunity will be available November 9 – 20, 2020.
+Proposal authors who submit a draft for feedback must be willing to provide peer feedback on at least one other draft by November 20, 2020.
 More information will be posted on the poster session website when the peer feedback and coaching site opens.

-The 2012 poster session was highlighted in a Kairos review by Jan Roser.
 Learn more about the previous poster sessions and past presenters on the Undergraduate Research in Writing Studies website.
 Undergraduate presenters from all eight years have proposed papers or panels for subsequent conferences – and appeared on the CCCC program in 2013, 2014, 2015, 2016, 2017, 2018, and 2019.

 If you have questions about the poster session or about the proposal process, please contact Jessie L. Moore at email@example.com.
 We look forward to learning about your undergraduate research projects!